 - Whole Grains: Consume at least 6 oz of whole grains daily (like rolled oats, millet, barley, buckwheat, whole wheat, and brown rice).

-- Lean Protein: Consume a variety of protein foods such as seafood, lean meats and poultry, and eggs, including the legumes, nuts, and seeds from earlier.
+- Lean Protein: Consume various protein sources such as seafood, lean meats and poultry, and eggs, including the legumes, nuts, and seeds from earlier.

 - AND STAY ACTIVE!
-Making sure you are being active with regular physical activity is one of the most important things you can do for your health.
-It can be as simple as walking more or standing more and moving around.
+Making sure you are being active and moving more.
+Regular physical activity is one of the most important things you can do for your health.
+It can be as simple as walking, standing, or moving around more.
 Did you know that a new study by Simon Fraser University reveals that sitting six to eight hours a day at a desk increases the risk of early death and heart disease?
 Researchers studied 100,000 people and found those who sit for more than eight hours a day have a 20% higher risk of early death and heart disease.
 (3)